-If you understand the world as it really is, not as you’d wish it to be, you will begin to make better decisions.
-These better decisions will also free up your time, reduce your stress, allow you to spend more time with your family, and leave your competition in the dust.
+If you understand the world as it really is, not as you’d wish it to be, you will begin to make better decisions almost immediately.
+Once you start making better decisions the results compound.
+Better initial decisions free up your time, reduce your stress, allowing you to spend more time with your family and leave your competition in the dust.

 Acquiring knowledge can be a very daunting task.
 If you think of the mind as a toolbox, we’re only as good as the tools at our disposal.
 A carpenter doesn’t show up to work with an empty toolbox.
 Not only do they want as many tools in their toolbox as possible, but they want to know how to use them.
 Having more tools and the knowledge of how to use them means they can tackle more problems.
 Try as we might, we cannot build a house with only a hammer.